MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 ========

 Most Metpx Sarracenia components loop on reception and consumption of sarracenia AMQP messages.
-Usually, the messages are `sr3_post(7) <../Reference/sr3_post.7.html>`_ messages, announcing the availability of a file by publishing its URL ( or a part of a file ), but there are also report messages which can be processed using the same tools.
+Usually, the notification messages are `sr3_post(7) <../Reference/sr3_post.7.html>`_ notification messages, announcing the availability of a file by publishing its URL ( or a part of a file ), but there are also report messages which can be processed using the same tools.
 AMQP messages are published to an exchange on a broker (AMQP server).
-The exchange delivers messages to queues.
-To receive messages, one must provide the credentials to connect to the broker.
-Once connected, a consumer needs to create a queue to hold pending messages.
+The exchange delivers notification messages to queues.
+To receive notification messages, one must provide the credentials to connect to the broker.
+Once connected, a consumer needs to create a queue to hold pending notification messages.
-The consumer must then bind the queue to one or more exchanges so that they put messages in its queue.
+The consumer must then bind the queue to one or more exchanges so that they put notification messages in its queue.

-Once the bindings are set, the program can receive messages.
-When a message is received, further filtering is possible using regular expressions onto the AMQP messages.
+Once the bindings are set, the program can receive notification messages.
+When a notification message is received, further filtering is possible using regular expressions onto the AMQP messages.
-After a message passes this selection process, and other internal validation, the component can run an **after_accept** plugin script to perform additional message processing.
-If this plugin returns False, the message is discarded.
+After a notification message passes this selection process, and other internal validation, the component can run an **after_accept** plugin script to perform additional notification message processing.
+If this plugin returns False, the notification message is discarded.
 If True, processing continues.

 The following sections explains all the options to set this "consuming" part of